usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 #### Recommended Action:
 --> verify: 三上 真司 (Mikami, Shinji); CAPCOM バイオハザード BIOHAZARD Producer<br/>
---> shares: the objective of creating a world system for us to experience being stuck there and approaching death.
-We have the option to choose to execute one of these two (2):<br/>
+--> shares: the objective of creating a world system for us to experience being stuck there and approaching death.<br/> --> We have the option to choose to execute one of these two (2):<br/> --> 1) wait to be killed by the virus, i.e. virus-infected zombie<br/>
---> 1) wait to be killed by the virus, i.e. virus-infected zombie, or 2) fight before we die<br/>
+--> 2) fight before we die<br/>
 --> adds: that such experience is similar to the preference of select people to not drink Lager Beer.
 It is either we choose to experience it or not.<br/>
 <br/>
 --> <b>Additional Note:</b><br/>